Fall Buffalo Gals Luncheon

 Kuyper Dining Pavilion

 Join us for a delicious lunch and a talk by our guest speaker, Affie Ellis, Wyoming’s first Navajo and Native American State Senator.
 Ellis is one of the women featured in the special exhibition Women in Wyoming: Portraits and Interviews of Women Who Shape the West.
-The exhibition, created by photographer Lindsay Linton Buk, also opens at the Center of the West October 25, 2019.
+The exhibition, created by photographer Lindsay Linton Buk, also opens with a Member & VIP Opening at 5?30 p.m.
+October 25.
+Public opening takes place following an Inspiring Women Brunch from 10 a.m.–noon on October 26.

 Cost for our spring luncheon is just $25 for Buffalo Bill Center of the West members and $35 for non-members.
 Space is limited, so reserve your seat today by e-mailing our Membership Office or calling 307-578-4103.